civboot/pearid/README.md

 ```

 Will become:
 ```
 <p><span class="pearid-decrypted">
 I have a secret, I like applesauce with <b>cinnamon</b>
 </span>
 ```

 > Note: the element's `innerHTML` is set to the decrypted message and
-> `pearid-encrpyted` class is replaced with `pearid-decrypted`.
-Also, newlines
+> `pearid-encrpyted` class is replaced with `pearid-decrypted.
-> are not actually added before/after (that was just for demonstration)

-If decryption fails then the element will be the following.
-Decryption will fail
+If decryption fails then the element will be:
-for anyone impersonating your "user" (i.e. setting to your `?userid` paramater)
-who doesn't actually have your private PearId (private key).
-This means that
-although they will see the public information of the website as if they were
-your user (i.e. probably your username, public posts, etc), they won't be able
-to see any of the data which the server encrypts (which it intends to be
-private).

 ```
 <p><span class="pearid-error">decryption failed</span>
 ```

+Decryption **will** fail for anyone impersonating your "user" (i.e. setting to
+your `?userid` paramater) who doesn't actually have your private PearId (private
+key).
+This means that although they will see the public information of
+the website as if they were you (i.e. probably your username, any public posts,
+etc), they won't be able to see any of the data which the server encrypts (i.e.
+private messages, etc) -- those will all be the above "decryption failed"
+message.

 ## Webpage / Server Requirements
 Designing a webpage to interact with the pearid extension is easy.